Origin of yield stress and mechanical plasticity in model biological tissues

-Under steady shear and at shape indices higher than the rigidity transition associated with shear startup (i.e., at $p_0>p_0^*$), initially fluid-like systems can intermittently exhibit solid-like behavior before reverting to fluid-like states after yielding (Fig.\ref{SGR}\textbf{c}).
-In this context, states with finite shear modulus are considered solid-like (e.g., states \textbf{\cf{c, d, f}} in Fig.\ref{SGR}\textbf{c}), while states that do not resist shear deformation, indicated by having zero shear modulus, are fluid-like (e.g., states \textbf{\cf{a, b, e}} in Fig.\ref{SGR}\textbf{c}).
-This coexistence therefore shows up as a bimodal distribution of the shear modulus, $p.d.f(G)$ shown in Fig.~\ref{SGR}\textbf{b}, where the fluid phase is associated with a peak near the numerical noise floor of shear modulus ($\sim 10^{-12}$) while the solid phase corresponds to a finite shear modulus.
+Under steady shear and at shape indices higher than the rigidity transition associated with shear startup (i.e., at $p_0>p_0^*$), initially fluid-like systems can intermittently exhibit solid-like behavior before reverting to fluid-like states after yielding (Fig.\ref{SGR}(c)). {Here the solid-like states are chracterized by a non-zero shear modulus,(e.g., states \state{c, d, e} in Fig.\ref{SGR}c), while states that do not resist shear deformation, indicated by having zero shear modulus, are fluid-like (e.g., states \state{a, b, f} } in Fig.\ref{SGR}(c)). {To transition from state \state{b} to state \state{c}, the system gains rigidity under shear, moving from a fluid-like to a solid-like state.
+Stress then builds up, as indicated by edges experiencing high tension (Fig. \ref{SGR}e).
+Once sufficient stress is stored, the system yields, relaxing this stress via collective rearrangements, commonly referred to as avalanches, and transitions from state \state{c} to state \state{d}.}